AriFordsham/GHCWiki/status/oct15.md

 - **Support for DWARF based stacktraces** \[DWARF\]. from Peter Wortmann, Arash Rouhani, and Ben Gamari with backtraces from Haskell code.

-- An [Improved LLVM Backend](improved-llvm-backend) that ships with every major Tier 1 platform.
+- **A better LLVM backend** \[ImprovedLLVMBackend\].
+We're planning on a major build system change that will ship GHC 8.0 with a pre-baked copy of LLVM 3.7.0, that ships with every major Tier 1 platform.

 # Upcoming post-8.0 plans